John Squire

-Jonathan Thomas "John" Squire (born 24 November 1962) is an English musician, songwriter and painter.
-He was the guitarist for The Stone Roses, a rock band in which he formed a songwriting partnership with lead singer Ian Brown.
-After leaving the Stone Roses he went on to found The Seahorses and has since released two solo albums.
+Jonathan Thomas Squire (born 24 November 1962) is an English musician, songwriter and painter.
+He was the guitarist for the Stone Roses, a rock band in which he formed a songwriting partnership with singer Ian Brown.
+Squire has been described as one of the most accomplished and influential British rock guitarists of the late 1980s and early 1990s, known for his chiming melodies, spiraling riffs and live solos.

+After leaving the Stone Roses he went on to form The Seahorses and released two solo albums.
 In 2007, Squire gave up music to fully commit to painting.
 However, he later returned to music when the Stone Roses reformed in 2011.

-When the Stone Roses disbanded for a second time in 2017 Squire once again returned to painting.
-However, he continues to play guitar occasionally, including making guest appearances for two shows with Liam Gallagher at Knebworth in 2022.
+When the Stone Roses disbanded for a second time in 2017, Squire again retired from the music industry and returned to painting.
+However, he continued to play guitar occasionally, including making guest appearances for two shows with Oasis and former Beady Eye frontman Liam Gallagher at Knebworth in 2022.
+In late 2023, he worked with Gallagher on a collaborative studio album, which was released in 2024.

-Squire has been described as one of the most accomplished and influential British rock guitarists of the late 1980s and early 1990s, known for his chiming melodies, spiraling riffs and live solos.
-He was voted the 13th greatest guitarist of the last 30 years in a national poll by BBC 6 Music in 2010.
+Squire was voted 13th-greatest guitarist of the last 30 years in a national poll by BBC 6 Music in 2010.

 Early life

 Squire was born in Broadheath, Altrincham, Cheshire.
-He grew up on Sylvan Avenue in Timperley, around the corner from Ian Brown, and after attending Heyes Lane Junior School, he passed the eleven plus exam and went on to attend Altrincham Grammar School for Boys.
+He grew up on Sylvan Avenue in Timperley, around the corner from Ian Brown, and, after attending Heyes Lane Junior School, he passed the eleven plus exam and went to Altrincham Grammar School for Boys.
 As a child he excelled at art.
 He formed a close friendship with Ian Brown during their last two years at school together after Brown aided him in a fight with a school bully.
-The two further bonded over a shared love for punk rock, particularly the Clash.
+The two further bonded over a shared love for punk rock, particularly The Clash.

 Squire and Brown moved on to South Trafford College after passing O-Levels.
-Brown got expelled and Squire dropped out shortly after in order to start a band.
-Although Squire had a couple of guitar lessons, he was largely self-taught.
+Brown got expelled and Squire dropped out shortly after in order to form a band.
+Although Squire had a couple of guitar lessons, he was largely self taught.

 The Stone Roses

-In the early 1980s Squire and Brown founded a band, Patrol, that eventually became the Stone Roses.
+In the early 1980s Squire and Brown founded a band, Patrol, that eventually became The Stone Roses.
 Squire was lead guitarist, and the partnership between him and Brown formed the heart of the band's lyrical and musical output.